By David J. Cord, November 2013, updated November 2014

-Our reporter sends an update from among the throngs of entrepreneurs and investors at the wildly popular Slush Helsinki, one of Europe’s premier annual events for startups (November 13–14, 2013).
+Our reporter sends an update from among the throngs of entrepreneurs and investors at the wildly popular Slush Helsinki, one of Europe’s premier annual events for startups (November 18–19 in 2014; this article describes the atmosphere at Slush 2013).

 Peter Vesterbacka of Rovio, the company that created Angry Birds, was disappointed.
 Several years ago he asked a group of 600 students how many were interested in entrepreneurship.
 Only three hands went up.